deveshanim3/deveshanim3/README.md

 - 💞️ I’m looking to collaborate on games especially pokemon
 - 📫 How to reach me email: deveshsingh6986@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact: competitve
+- ⚡ Fun fact: competitive
+-

 <!---
 deveshanim3/deveshanim3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.